 However, the promise and potential of Ethereum remains a bit bolder than its present-day implementation due to the current costs of computing, which we’ll cover later on.

 What is a smart contract?

 To illustrate a smart contract, let’s say Alice and Bob enter into a bet.

 Alice thinks that the temperature tomorrow morning will reach 70 degrees Fahrenheit.
 Bob thinks that it won’t.
 They wager 0.01 bitcoin on the outcome.
-(In this example, the currency is bitcoin, but any other cryptocurrency could be used as well.)
+(In this example, the digital currency is bitcoin, but any other cryptocurrency could be used as well.)

 If Alice and Bob don’t trust each other, they will have to use a trusted third party as an escrow agent.
 In other words, they will each have to give the agent that amount of money, and the agent will distribute the winnings and the amount staked to the winner.